fcesc-code/movies/README.md

 This software is currently developed :construction: with educational purposes and is open source.
 The code is published in this public repository.

-### Issues :fire:
+### :fire: Issues

 Do you want to suggest :bulb: a new feature?
-Open an [issue](https://github.com/fcesc-code/blog-front/issues).
+Open an [issue](https://github.com/fcesc-code/movies/issues).
 Please, keep it short, descriptive and concise :smiley:

 ### Security

-Check out the how to report a vulnerability in our supported versions in the [SECURITY](https://github.com/fcesc-code/blog-front/blob/main/SECURITY.md) :open_book:.
+Check out the how to report a vulnerability in our supported versions in the [SECURITY](https://github.com/fcesc-code/movies/blob/main/SECURITY.md) :open_book:.

 ## Credits